 The AirPods has a superbly designed and unique build that's made out of premium materials.
 The plastic casing feels high-end and durable and should be solid enough to withstand a few drops without getting damaged.
 They are well-made, sturdy headphones but they're still susceptible to cracking under enough force or falling from great distances.
 They're also not water or sweat proof so keep that in mind when using them at the gym.

 Average Bass Range performance.
-The AirPods were designed not to create a air-tight seal, and therefore, they lack quite a bit of low-bass.
+The Apple AirPods were designed not to create an air-tight seal, and therefore, they lack quite a bit of low-bass.
 However, bass and high-bass are balanced and well-produced.
 This results in a relatively balanced Bass that lacks a bit of low-bass thump and rumble.